-The psychology department has excellent resources that include the space and equipment needed for advanced psychological research and training.
+The psychology department has the space and equipment needed for advanced psychological research and training.
 There are 25 specialized rooms for human experimental research.
 In addition, individual rooms with direct and electronic observation cababilities are available for counseling, consultation, and testing practica.
 The department has fully equipped laboratories for conducting studies using eye tracking, virtual reality, EEG, and group observation.
 Faculty’s offices and research labs are located in Lagomarcino Hall, Science Hall, and Office and Labs.
 Psychology faculty and students also have access to a very large subject pool.